zarat/vm/README.md

 ```

 #### Features
-* Char, Integer and Float arithmetics.
+* Char, Integer and Float arithmetics
-* Save memory to portable binaries.
+* Save memory to portable binaries
-* Write programs in a fantasy assembly or a higher c-like language.
+* Write programs in a fantasy assembly or a higher c-like fantasy language